Symbiosis & Emergencies

 Step 1.
 The user signs a transaction that includes:

-- 1.Calldata0: the sequence of steps to do on S-chain.
+: the sequence of steps to be executed on the Host Chain.

-- 2.Calldata1: the sequence of steps to do on Chain1 (Polygon in our example).
-This calldata includes the estimated gas fee for the transaction execution on Chain1 in the stablecoin equivalent:
+: the sequence of steps to be executed on Chain1 (Polygon in our example).
+This calldata includes the estimated gas fee for the transaction execution on Chain1: GasEstimatedUSD1

-If it fails, the user should send another transaction to S-chain with revert instructions (Step 1).
+If it fails, another transaction should be sent to the Host Chain with revert instructions (Step 1).

 Conditions and restrictions

-- The user’s tokens were exchanged for sTokens and burn on BOBA BNB.
+The user’s tokens were exchanged for sTokens and burn on the Host Chain.

 portal.revertBurnRequest()